Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 export OLLAMA_NUM_PARALLEL=1

-# Reduce context window — saves 200–800MB RAM
+# Reduce context window — saves 200–800 MB of RAM

 export OLLAMA_CTX_SIZE=2048

-Before running a model
+Before Running a Model

-It sounds trivial, but on 8GB it's critical:
+Sounds trivial, but on 8GB it's critical:

-• ✔️ Close your browser or leave a maximum of 2–3 tabs
+• ✔️ Close your browser or leave a maximum of 2–3 tabs open

 • ✔️ Check current usage: ollama ps will show loaded models